The Best Shopping In Istanbul Is At These Places

 An affordable shopping in Istanbul spot!

 Last but not least, Haci Bekir is a place for festive people who have a thing for sweets.
-Hands down the most famous Turkish shop for buying delights and lokum.
+Hands down, it is the most famous Turkish shop for buying delights and lokum.
 There is a large number of shops, which will provide the tourists with traditional Turkish delights and candies.
 You can fill your stomach and take bundles of them in beautiful packing back home.

 Here, You can find all varieties of lokum, including traditional flavors like pomegranate, mango, lemon, orange, peach, rose water, and pistachio.
 Some other famous confectioneries traded here include sugar-coated almonds and pistachio-stuffed halwa.